kfkchau/Project-White-Collar/core/bot-list.md

 **Boundaries / non-responsibilities**

-- Does **not** decide which disciplines to involve (that’s Discipline Tagger’s job),
+- Does **not** decide which disciplines to involve (Research team handles that),
 - Does **not** choose specific tools or models.

 ---

-### Discipline Tagger

-**Purpose**
-The Discipline Tagger maps framed problems to relevant disciplines and topics, and identifies how they connect.

-**Core responsibilities**

-- Identify disciplines (e.g. law, economics, engineering, UX) relevant to a problem,
-- Identify sub-topics and their interdependencies,
-- Produce a **discipline/topic map** to guide:
-  - Research,
-  - Tasking,
-  - Solution generation.

-**Inputs**

-- Framed problem statements,
-- Existing research knowledge,
-- Business constraints.

-**Outputs**

-- Discipline lists and topic trees,
-- Dependency graphs between disciplines/topics.

-**Boundaries / non-responsibilities**

-- Does **not** conduct detailed research (Academic Searcher does that),
-- Does **not** produce final solutions.

----

 ### Solution Planner

 **Purpose**
-The Solution Planner translates problem framing + disciplines into a structured solution approach.
+The Solution Planner translates framed problems into solution requirements.

 **Core responsibilities**

-- Define solution requirements:
-  - What a “good solution” must cover,
+- Define what a “good solution” must satisfy:
-  - Constraints on method (e.g. evidence-based, legally compliant),
-  - Constraints on format (e.g. report, config, plan).
+  - Functional requirements,
+  - Non-functional constraints (e.g. time, cost, risk),
+  - Compliance or policy constraints from governance.
 - Propose a structured solution outline:
   - Sections,
   - Key arguments,